Taught in person by Massad Ayoob

 - A good quality handgun (we suggest the gun you normally carry).
 A second handgun is not a bad idea, either.
 We have seen students' guns break down during these classes.
 At least three spare magazines or speedloaders (the more the better), with belt carriers.

 - Shotgun or carbine in center fire caliber .223, .30 Carbine, or 7.62x39.

 - 100 rounds of carbine ammunition or 90 slugs and 10 buckshot if using shotgun

-- Belt holster with covered trigger guard (no fanny packs, shoulder holsters, appendix or small-of-the-back holsters or soft, collapsible inside-the-pants holsters, please).
+- Belt holster with covered trigger guard (no fanny packs, shoulder holsters, small-of-the-back holsters or soft, collapsible inside-the-pants holsters, please).
 The holster must be rigid, and you must be able to holster one-handed.

 - Ear muffs and wrap-around eye protection plus baseball type cap with visor (all 3 mandatory).

 - Clothing suitable for spending all day outdoors in the Pacific Northwest.
 The range is outside, but has covered shooting positions.
 If you have body armor/vest bring it.

 - Notepad and pen for note taking; laptop computer allowed, recording devices not allowed.